Leonard-B212/llm-bjj-wiki/README.md

 `/write` turns user-provided BJJ knowledge into a structured Markdown note.

+Before generation, existing note names are checked using normalized and fuzzy matching to reduce accidental duplicates.

-The application:
+The application then:

+1. Checks the requested note name against existing notes
-1. Classifies the input into a supported note type
+2. Classifies the input into a supported note type
-2. Loads the corresponding schema and global writing rules
+3. Loads the corresponding schema and global writing rules
-3. Provides existing note titles as canonical wiki entities
+4. Provides existing note titles as canonical wiki entities
-4. Structures the supplied knowledge
+5. Structures the supplied knowledge
-5. Validates the generated note against deterministic wiki rules
+6. Validates the generated note against deterministic wiki rules
+7. Repairs known validation issues where possible
+8. Revalidates the repaired note
-6. Shows the generated note and validation warnings before saving it
+9. Shows the generated note and remaining validation warnings before saving it

 The writer currently supports: